A unified diagrammatic approach to topological fixed point models: Non-chiral topological order in 2+1 dimensions

 To properly represent $3$-dimensional manifolds combinatorially, we need to distinguish the different faces of a tetrahedron.
 On a geometrical level this can be achieved by introducing a branching structure.
 That is, analogously to the $2$-dimensional case, we add an orientation to all edges which is not cyclic around any triangle.
 The branching structure allows us to uniquely label the vertices of a triangle,

-which represents a binding $T$.
+which represents a bond dimension variable $T$.
 This ensures that there is only one way to glue two triangles.
-It also allows us to uniquely label the vertices of the tetrahedron, yielding an element with distinct indices
+It also allows us to uniquely label the vertices of the tetrahedron, yielding a tensor variable with distinct indices

 In network notation the $4$ indices are distinguished by their location relative to the small black ``arrow'' inside the square which allows an unambiguous identification despite the fact that we are allowed to rotate and reflect the shape in the diagrams.